Role model: Impact on young girls

-It is also important to note how within the younger generation of girl's the influence of in Disney Princesses on them, Mulan as an example, struggles with her identity, moments within the song "Reflection", she questions societal exceptions that were placed upon her.
-In the movie she wipes off her makeup and transforms from a potential bride into a warrior.
+It is also important to note the influence of Disney Princesses within the younger generation of girls.
+Mulan is an example as she struggles with her identity, and in the song "Reflection", she questions societal exceptions that were placed upon her.
+In the movie, she wipes off her makeup and transforms from a potential bride into a warrior.
 Mulan disobeys the stereotypical role assigned to her as a woman and continues with her journey by empowering the message that it's okay to not conform into these social norms through encouraging individuals to embrace their true identities.

 Within the 1950 version of Cinderella, there is discussion about the challenge of gender stereotypes.
 Cinderella shows a gentle side through the treatment she gets from her step-mother and step-sisters.
 Throughout her story she is treated like a housewife even if she doesn't agree with how she has to live.
 However, on the deeper level when it comes to appearance body dysmorphia comes into play.
 Towards the end of the movie, when her Prince Charming goes around the whole kingdom with her lost slipper trying to find his true love.
 Within recent perspectives as of 2021, children may be negatively affected by watching these older Disney movies, believing that being a princess is having to fit the weight criteria or that their personal family will be as perfect as they are within the movie(s).

 However the impact of role models is nuanced.
 While short term exposure to non-traditional female role models can help reduce gender stereotypes in certain situations, it does not always translate to sustained changes in behavior or career aspirations.
 Studies like one done by Frontiers in Psychology show that lasting influence requires ongoing engagement and support, such as mentorship programs.

 On the other hand, of things, researchers observed same-sex role models in the same job field foster gender-congruent aspirations and behavior.
 This learning process leads children to adopt gender-stereotypical knowledge which later on influences their aspirations to align with traditional gender roles (e.g., women aspiring to take care of individuals, men being represented into typical leadership positions).
 The research also found that children who are exposed to gender-incongruent roles such as male kindergarten teachers, or female scientists then this can challenger traditional gender norms.
 Individuals who are defy to gender stereotypes reduce the impact of gender stereotyping within children, in the end leads to stereotypical aspirations and behaviors.